v0lt13/EditorAttributesDocs/docs/source/GettingStarted/faq&issues.rst

 Q: With what Unity version is the package compatible with?

 A: The package is compatible with Unity 6.0 and above.
-Editor Attributes versions eariler then 3.0.0 are also compatible with Unity 2022.
+Package versions eariler then 3.0.0 are also compatible with Unity 2022.

 Q: Does this package serialize Dictionaries, HashSets, 2D Arrays, etc.?